 53: If Unix hosts should use DNS to automatically detect the available Domain Controllers, then the ports for using DNS must be open as well.
 The port used for DNS traffic is usually port 53.
 The DNS servers used by the Unix hosts must also have the Active Directory DNS SRV records available as well.
 Both UDP and TCP are used.

 88: This is the port used for doing Kerberos authentication and requesting Kerberos service tickets against Active Directory Domain Controllers.
-UDP is used by default, but TCP is also used for users who are members of many groups, and their Kerberos tickets are too large for UDP transport.
+TCP is now used by default.

 123: Used for NTP for time-synchronization with Active Directory.

 389: This the port used for LDAP searches against Active Directory Domain Controllers.
 TCP is normally used, but UDP is used when detecting the Active Directory site membership.

 445: Used to receive Group Policy over CIFS uses TCP.

 464: This is the port used for changing and setting passwords against Active Directory using the Kerberos change password protocol.
 QAS always uses TCP for password operations.

 3268: This is the port used for LDAP searches against Active Directory Global Catalogs.
 TCP is always used when searching against the Global Catalog.